Welcome to today's edition of the Rush 24-7 podcast.

 And they thought the election of a black president would accomplish this.

-All of a sudden, this guy that they elected, who they thought was all of these wonderful perfect things, is now behaving as a community organizer, and is fanning the flames of race and is calling the police stupid, and I guarantee you those people we've all been waiting and asked the question when are these Obama voters going to wake up?
+All of a sudden, this guy that they elected, who they thought was all of these wonderful, perfect things, is now behaving as a community organizer and is fanning the flames of race and is calling the police stupid.

-Well, this incident might be, I don't know yet, a little early to say, this incident might be the wake-up call for some of these moderates, because you folks don't doubt me.
+Well, this incident might be, I don't know yet, a little early to say, this incident might be the wake-up call for some of these moderates because you, folks, don't doubt me.

-You know that there were a lot of people that voted for Obama out of pure guilt, hoping that that election, his election, would just wipe the sway, sleep clean, at least make them feel better about It and this just destroys that.
+You know that there were a lot of people that voted for Obama out of pure guilt, hoping that that election, his election, would just wipe this slate clean, at least make them feel better about it.

 Here you have a black president trying to destroy a white policeman when he doesn't know the facts of the case, admits he doesn't know the facts of the case.